bell-lab-apps/enforcer/README.md

 }, false);
 ```

+The `event.detail` object holds event-specific information:

-On the `enforcerShowError` event, you can get the specific errors using the `event.detail` object.
+- On the `enforcerShowError` event, it has the specific errors for the field.

-The `enforcerInitialized` and `enforcerDestroyed` events include the `settings` for the instantiation under `event.detail`.
+- On the `enforcerInitialized` and `enforcerDestroyed` events , it contains the `settings` for the instantiation.
+- On the `enforcerFormInvalid` event, it includes all of the fields with errors under `event.detail`.

 ```js
 // Detect show error events